 However, the procedure targets does not actually return the entire contents of the map, but only (a sorted list representation of) its key set.
 Therefore, differences in values do not affect targets' public output.
-Scenarios where programs expose some public views on the data they maintain are common in practice.
-To accommodate them, we allow programmers to define an abstract view of the shared data structure that is guaranteed to be low and, therefore, allowed to be leaked.
+Scenarios where programs expose some public views on the data they maintain are common in practice; to accommodate them, we allow programmers to define an abstract view of the shared data structure that is guaranteed to be low and, therefore, allowed to be leaked.
 By focusing on the relevant part of a shared data structure, we no longer have to demand commutativity of all concurrent modifications, but only abstract commutativity: commutativity modulo the abstract view.
 That is, we require that, if the abstract view of the shared data is low initially, then switching the order of any two modifications on the data does not affect the final abstract view of the data structure.
 This is fulfilled for the example in Fig. 3: Different put-operations do not commute w.r.t. the entire contents of the map, but they do commute w.r.t. the map's key set.
+Note that our abstraction does not simply abstract away implementation details of the data structure to get a logical view of the data, but instead intentionally abstracts away all parts of the data structure that may contain high data, including otherwise vital parts of the data (like here the values in a map).

 Since we require only the abstract view of shared data to be low, we no longer have to demand that all arguments of map modifications have to be low: arguments that do not affect the abstract view of the data may contain high information.
-In the example, this allows us to insert high values into the map as long as all inserted keys are low, since values do not affect the key set.
+In the example, this allows us to insert high values into the map as long as all inserted keys are low.
 We use preconditions on mutating operations to specify which arguments must be low to ensure that the abstract view of the data remains low.